wardi/jsonsquared/README.md

 collapsed into a single cell by choosing a delimiter, or vertically in neighboring rows.
 For lists a `[𝑥]` suffix is added to the column heading, where `𝑥` is the delimiter chosen.

+Delimiters may be multiple characters long to avoid conflicting with values that may appear.
+All whitespace in delimiters is significant and must match exactly to separate list elements.

+After separation
+each element is parsed as a [simple value](#1-simple-values) as though it was in its own cell, so normal rules such as removing surrounding whitespace apply.

 name | rooms[,] | colors[ ]
 --- | --- | ---